sknetwork-team/scikit-network/docs/reference/clustering.rst

 .. currentmodule:: sknetwork

-This submodule contains clustering algorithms, characterized by their ``.labels_`` attribute which assigns a cluster to each node in the graph.
+This module contains clustering algorithms.
+The ``.labels_`` attribute assigns a cluster to each node in the graph.

 Louvain